OctopusDeployLabs/node-octopus-deploy/docs/client/ChannelsApi.md

 # **listAllChannels**
 > List listAllChannels(ids)

-Get a list of ChannelResources
+Get a list of Channels

     Lists all of the channels in the supplied Octopus Deploy Space.
 The results will be sorted alphabetically by name.